-Note: Health Services are open to ALL currently registered Caltech students regardless of what health insurance you have.
+Note: Student Wellness Services are open to ALL currently registered Caltech students regardless of what health insurance you have.
 Students are not required to enroll in the Caltech Student Health Insurance Plan in order to receive care on-campus.

 Caltech UnitedHealthcare Student Resources (UHCSR) is the provider of the Student Health Insurance Plan and covers care you may need beyond what our Student Health Center and the Counseling Center can provide.

 Please visit our Benefits page for comprehensive information on the following:

 If your student is 18 or older, their medical and counseling records are considered confidential; this means that our offices will not be able to confirm or deny that your student is receiving any services unless your student gives their express written consent.
 If you have questions about your student's care, we encourage you to discuss your concerns with them directly.
 If you have concerns about your student that you wish to share with our offices, we are able to listen to your concerns and consult with you about how you might proceed.
 You can also pass on your concerns to the Deans' Offices: The undergraduate deans are available at (626) 395-6351, and the graduate deans are available at (626) 395-6346.

 Information About Confidentiality and Students Who Are Minors

 In certain situations, students who are not yet 18 years old may need to seek consent from a parent or guardian before obtaining treatment in our offices.
 Our staff will discuss this with minor students on a case-by-case basis.

 How to Prepare Your Student to Care for Their Health

 When your student comes to college, they will likely be taking more responsibility for their own physical and emotional well-being.
 You can help facilitate this important transition by talking with them about their medical and emotional needs before they come to campus.
 For instance, students will benefit from knowing such information as: